ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ## About the Llama 2 model and GGUF model format

-The [Llama-2-7B-Chat model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) from Meta belongs to the Llama 2 model family and is free to use for research and commercial use.
-Before you use the model, visit the [website](https://llama.meta.com/llama-downloads/) and fill in the form to request access.
+The [Llama-2-7B-Chat model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) from Meta belongs to the Llama 2 model family and is free to use for research and commercial purposes.
+Before you use the model, visit the Llama [website](https://llama.meta.com/llama-downloads/) and fill in the form to request access.

-Llama 2 collection of models perform general natural language processing (NLP) tasks like text generation.
+Llama 2 collection of models perform general natural language processing (NLP) tasks such as text generation.
 You can access the base foundation Llama 2 model or select the specalised chat Llama 2 version that is already fine-tuned for back-and-forth dialogue.
-In this Learning Path you will run the specialized chat model.
+In this Learning Path, you run the specialized chat model.

 The Llama 2 family of models range in size from 7 billion to 70 billion parameters.
-The greater the parameters, the more information the model can store.
+The greater the number of parameters, the more information the model can store.
 This directly affects how well the model understands language and the model's general capabilities.
 LLMs that run efficiently on CPUs typically have lower numbers of parameters.
 For this example, the 7 billion (7b) model is ideal for retaining quality chatbot capability while also running efficiently on your Arm-based CPU.

 Traditionally, the training and inference of LLMs has been done on GPUs using full-precision 32-bit (FP32) or half-precision 16-bit (FP16) data type formats for the model parameter and weights.
 Recently, a new binary model format called GGUF was introduced by the `llama.cpp` team.
 This new GGUF model format uses compression and quantization techniques that remove the dependency on using FP32 and FP16 data type formats.
 For example, GGUF supports quantization where model weights that are generally stored as FP16 data types are scaled down to 4-bit integers.
 This significantly reduces the need for computational resources and the amount of RAM required.
 These advancements made in the model format and the data types used make Arm CPUs a great fit for running LLM inferences.